theo-armour/pages/02-culture-and-the-arts/README.md

 Science and cultureTraditions

 The arts and Entertainment
+Arts and crafts
+Celebrity
-Arts and craftsCelebrityCensorship in the artsFestivalsHumorLiteratureMuseumsPartiesPoetry
+Censorship in the arts FestivalsHumorLiteratureMuseumsPartiesPoetry

 Performing arts
 CircusesDanceFilmMusicOperaStorytellingTheatre